 At the University of Vermont Medical Center, we are committed to providing you with meaningful information to support your ability to make informed health care decisions for you and your family.
-A new federal price transparency regulation now requires hospitals across the United States to publish data on all of the charges for services we provide.
+The federal price transparency regulation requires hospitals across the United States to publish data on all of the charges for services we provide.

 We know that you may have questions about the cost of your medical treatment.
 While the mandate requires us to post a considerable amount of data, we want to make sure that you are able to navigate this information with an understanding about what the numbers do – and do not – mean.